asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Requirements to become an AsyncAPI Ambassador

 The participation will be determined and checked annually.
-The minimum requirements for being an ambassador are as follows: make **4 contributions per year** in the form of articles, talks, videos, podcasts, presentations, driving initiatives, etc.
+The minimum requirement for being an ambassador is to make **4 contributions per year** in the form of articles, talks, videos, podcasts, presentations, driving initiatives, etc.

 Some clarifications on the type of contributions: